AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/features-overview.md

 ![Allowlist](https://cdn.adguard.com/content/Kb/ad_blocker/browser_extension/ad_blocker_browser_extension_allowlist.png)

 The *allowlist* can be inverted, too: you can unblock ads everywhere except on the websites added to this list.
-Just activate the **Invert allowlist** option.
+To do that, activate the **Invert allowlist** option.

 ![Invert allowlist](https://cdn.adguard.com/content/Kb/ad_blocker/browser_extension/ad_blocker_browser_extension_allowlist1.png)